Printer (computing): Technology

 The choice of print technology has a great effect on the cost of the printer and cost of operation, speed, quality and permanence of documents, and noise.
 Some printer technologies do not work with certain types of physical media, such as carbon paper or transparencies.

 A second aspect of printer technology that is often forgotten is resistance to alteration: liquid ink, such as from an inkjet head or fabric ribbon, becomes absorbed by the paper fibers, so documents printed with liquid ink are more difficult to alter than documents printed with toner or solid inks, which do not penetrate below the paper surface.

 Cheques can be printed with liquid ink or on special cheque paper with toner anchorage so that alterations may be detected.
 The machine-readable lower portion of a cheque must be printed using MICR toner or ink.
 Banks and other clearing houses employ automation equipment that relies on the magnetic flux from these specially printed characters to function properly.

 Modern print technology

 The following printing technologies are routinely found in modern printers:

-Toner-based printers
+Laser printers and other toner-based printers

 A laser printer rapidly produces high quality text and graphics.
 As with digital photocopiers and multifunction printers (MFPs), laser printers employ a xerographic printing process but differ from analog photocopiers in that the image is produced by the direct scanning of a laser beam across the printer's photoreceptor.

 Another toner-based printer is the LED printer which uses an array of LEDs instead of a laser to cause toner adhesion to the print drum.